benjamin-dupuis/DQN-snake/README.md

 ### Model 3:

+For the third experiment, I made two modifications to reduce the number of times the snake was getting stuck :

+1. I increased the eps_min factor to 0.20.
+Therefore, during training, 20% of the snake's actions were random, which disabled it to "learn to get stuck"

-For the third experiment, I kept the same parameters as in model 2, but I fixed the initial position of the apple.
+2. I fixed the initial position of the apple.
 That made the snake have an easier start, and therefore the number of times it got stuck reduced.

-When testing, the numbers after the 200 games played improved :
+When testing, the numbers after the 200 games played greatly improved :

-Max score: 15.00, Mean score: 4.25, Standard deviation: 3.29.
+Max score: 24.00 , Mean score: 5.09, Standard deviation: 4.23.

 ## References